 South-facing slopes and open meadows in the valley bottoms offer great spots to view early-flowering plants.
 In early spring, look for the Prairie Crocus—a pale purple flower with a bright yellow center which blooms in April.
 June is when valley bottom flowers burst forth in profusion.
 Best bets include day hiking trails such as Valley of the Five Lakes, Pyramid Bench, or the Flower Loop just off of the Overlander Trail.

 Snow melt coupled with spring rain showers lead to high water in Jasper’s waterways, making spring the perfect time for waterfall viewing.
 Make your way onto the scenic Icefields Parkway to visit the thundering Athabasca Falls, then stop by Sunwapta Falls and be sure to hike to its lower falls.
 The photogenic Tangle Falls and the tiered Stanley Falls (a short hike) are also popular stops.

 Springtime is perfect for a soothing soak in the Miette Hot Springs, which are at their finest during cool and rainy weather.
 Fed by the hottest hotsprings in the Canadian Rockies, there are hot and cool pools open daily from late May until early October.
-Opening day is May 3, 2019.
+Check out the hours of operations.